Suffering

 SN 12:15

 The root of stress and dissatisfaction lies in the fundamental assumption that what we perceive through the Five Aggregates is reliable, substantial, controllable, and represents true reality or the physical world.
-We mistakenly equate the Five Aggregates and our sense of self with reality itself.
+We mistakenly equate the Five Aggregates as reality itself.

-Instead of recognizing the unsubstantial, constantly changing, and not-self nature of experience, we fail to see that all perceptions arising in the mind, including the dualities of the world such as good or bad, beautiful or ugly, fast or slow, are judgments based on clinging to biases, obsessions, and the Five Aggregates.
-This clinging reinforces a fabricated sense of self that attempts to control these ever-changing dualities, which are then perceived as external events in the "outside world" rather than as products of the mind.
+Instead of recognizing the insubstantial, ever-changing, and not-self nature of experience, we overlook that all perceptions arising in the mind, including the dualities of good and bad, beautiful and ugly, fast and slow, are judgments shaped by our conditioning, biases, and obsessions rather than by any inherent essence in objects or experiences.
+This clinging strengthens the illusion of a ‘me’ that possesses fixed likes and dislikes, a "me" that feels compelled to control shifting dualities, mistaking them for external realities instead of seeing them as products of the mind.

 The truth, therefore, lies not in believing or disbelieving these labels of good or bad, but in not being attached or clinging to either.